Reversing Thief and the current Eidos protection scheme

 You'r deep inside fravia's pages of reverse engineering, choose your way out

-redis reverse engineering legal?
+is reverse engineering legal?